nhatky160103/Car_motorbike_detection/README.md

 ## Features

-- **Custom Implementation**: A complete implementation of Faster R-CNN, including backbone networks, RPN, RoI pooling, and detection heads.
+- **Custom Implementation**: A complete implementation of Faster R-CNN, including backbone networks, RPN, RoI pooling.
 - **Dataset Support**: Integration with datasets containing car and motorbike images.
 - **Training and Evaluation**: Scripts for training the model and evaluating its performance on validation data, including loss recording, mAP, and AP for each class.
 - **Performance Improvement**: Techniques to enhance model performance, such as data augmentation and hyperparameter tuning.